-The fifth alternative, co-location of DAGs and investigators in the same facility would potentially afford benefits, but the associated costs, as well as other potential issues regarding such a move, suggest that this alternative is premature.
+The fifth alternative, co-location of DAGs and investigators in the same facility, would potentially afford benefits, but the associated costs, as well as other potential issues regarding such a move, suggest that this alternative is premature.
 In addition, to be successful, implementation and evaluation of the results of the recommendations in the next chapter is essential.
+Nevertheless, MBC advises that it has office space available for DAGs at each of its District Offices.